 With ActiveWords, you can have a shared database.
-This would allow employees to use defined words but not to edit them.
+This would allow employees to use defined words but not edit them.
 This can be great for companies that need to maintain consistency.
 Some obvious examples include having customer service answers to common issues.
-Another example has a consistent email signature that matches some corporate style guide.
+Another example has a consistent email signature that matches some corporate style guides.

 - URL: https://activewords.com/